 As I look at the car park through the window next to my head (great view), I can see 2 people sitting in their cars almost every lunchtime.

 There is one guy, in the Summer months only, who opens every one of his car doors and goes to sleep for 40 minutes.
 Weather permitting, of course.

 If coffee is your thing, make sure the supply at work never runs out.

 Some of you lucky dads might even be on the road a lot, and you can buy coffee while traveling!
 I envy you.
 I do.

 If coffee isn’t for you, find a suitable replacement.
 Other options for a pick me up include:

 When you are tired, your body will feel dehydrated.
 Drink plenty of water to keep hydrated and feel more awake.

-As an added bonus, the more water you drink, the more times you will need to toilet.
+As a bonus, the more water you drink, the more times you will need to toilet.
 Moving about will keep you awake!

 A slow release of caffeine.

 Massive hit of a stimulant!
 Use this with caution.
 There are some heavy hitters out there that will keep you awake and give you a boost!
 My personal preference is the Monster Range.

 6. Move About A Lot

 Some Dads will have jobs where you are moving a lot, and some (like me) will have office jobs, where the only exercise you get is moving your hands over a keyboard or dragging your head up from your chest to see what you are typing.

 If you have an office job, make sure you take time every hour to walk somewhere.
-As long as it is not the snack machine, it will also improve your health.
+As long as it is not a snack machine, it will also improve your health.

 7. Get Some Fresh Air

 If you can’t sleep at lunch, make sure you get away from your desk for some fresh air – assuming you are desk-based.

 Take a walk (that’s not abuse, by the way) and clear your head.
-It is a great idea to get some exercise and to take some time away from your place of work.
+It is a great idea to get some exercise and take some time away from your workplace.